NabeelAyubee/GSIV23_Nabeel_Ayubee/README.md

 # Project GSIV23_Nabeel_Ayubee

 A react typescript demo project based on movies webapp for all upcoming movies.
-Implemented

 ## Project Technicalities